Blast shelter: Subways

-During World War II, people in London and Moscow survived German aerial bombing by taking refuge in the underground railway stations, e.g., the London Underground.
+During World War II, people in London and Moscow survived German aerial bombing by taking refuge in the underground railway stations, e.g. the London Underground.
 In the second half of the 20th century, metro stations in eastern Europe and the USSR were constructed to serve as blast shelters.

-Stations of the Pyongyang Metro in North Korea, constructed 110 m below ground in the 1960s and 1970s, are designed as nuclear blast shelters and each station entrance has thick steel blast doors.
+Stations of the Pyongyang Metro in North Korea, constructed 110 m below ground in the 1960s and 1970s, are designed as nuclear-blast shelters, with each station's entrance featuring thick steel blast doors.